unifyai/orchestra/docs/home/home.rst

 =========================

 This is your central hub for machine learning deployment stacks and inference endpoints.
-If you're using or planning to use AI in your application or service, the Model hub offers various things:
+If you're using or planning to use AI in your application or service, the Model hub offers various benefits:

 * **🌐 Streamlined Model Access**: Using any model is as simple as making a request to an endpoint.
 No need to set up any infrastructure yourself.